 This post may contain affiliate links.

-Although it can be stressful or even frustrating, separation anxiety is a common – especially in early childhood.
+Although it can be stressful or even frustrating, preschool separation anxiety is common.
 Here are a few tips to help you out.

 So what can we do to help alleviate these negative feelings?
 Here are a few tips to help you handle separation anxiety.